Telecom Billing - Payment Processing

-The payments made by the customer are posted to the customers account.
-If there are any outstanding invoices then which invoice is paid depends on the account's accounting method.
-There are two types of accounting methods:
+The payments made by the customers are posted to the customers' account.
+If there are any outstanding invoices, then which invoice is paid depends on the account's accounting method.
+There are two types of accounting methods −

-Open tem accounting: This method allows payments to be allocated to specific invoices.
-Open item accounting is particularly useful when dealing with payments from business customers.
+Open item accounting − This method allows payments to be allocated to specific invoices.
+Open item accounting is particularly useful when dealing with payments from the business customers.

-A customer can make payment using different payment methods that are supported by the service provider for example the customer can make payments using the payment methods like cheque, or credit card or direct debit or cash or wire transfers etc.
+A customer can make payment using different payment methods that are supported by the service provider; for example, the customer can make payments using the payment methods such as cheque, credit card, debit card or wire transfers, or direct cash deposit.

-If payments are received outside the billing system either manually or electronically, then those payment are uploaded into the system using automated process to settle down the invoices.
+If payments are received outside the billing system either manually or electronically, then those payments are uploaded into the system using automated process to settle down the invoices.

-Billing Systems provides facility to capture credit card or debit card information and automatic payment methods on monthly basis.
+Billing Systems provide facility to capture credit card or debit card information and automatic payment methods on monthly basis.

 Once all the payments are authorized, they are uploaded into the billing system to settle down the due invoices.

-For all the payments recieved, payment files are prepared with a predefined format and then they are pushed automatically to a predefined location from where Billing System picks them up and upload into the billing database.
+For all the payments received, payment files are prepared with a predefined format and then they are pushed automatically to a predefined location from where Billing System picks them up and uploads into the billing database.

 An interface is a bound between the billing system and any other external system to receive the payment.
 Interface allows two systems to communicate with other based on predefined rules.

-For example a simple text file could be a payment interface between a bank and the billing system.
-If interface is file based, banks keeps sending payment detail using payment files in predefined format.
+For example, a simple text file could be a payment interface between a bank and the billing system.
+If interface is file based, banks keep sending payment details using payment files in predefined format.

-There could be an online API based interface between a bank and the billing system.
-If an online interface is in place then bank will call provided API to post the payment directly into the billing system.
+There could be an online API-based interface between a bank and the billing system.
+If an online interface is in place, then bank will call the provided API to post the payment directly into the billing system.

 What is Next?

-So far you have gone through almost a complete life cycle of a telecom customer.
-But next chapter is equally important to understand the dispute situation arises between operator and customer.
+So far, we have almost gone through the complete life cycle of a telecom customer.
+The next chapter is important to understand the dispute situation that arises between operators and customers.